 From Korcula, it's easy to pop over to the lovely Badija Island - an island inhabited only by a monastery and herds of deers that will often let you feed them.

-Your Croatian yachting itinerary is not complete without a visit to Krka National Park, one of Croatia's best-known attractions, which consists of hundreds of beautiful waterfalls pouring into small emerald pools.
-You are not allowed to take your tender in the National Park so the tour has to be arranged and guests can be accompanied by yacht crew.
+Krka National Park is one of Croatia's top attractions and offers stunning waterfalls cascading into emerald pools where swimming is allowed.
+Yacht tenders are not allowed in the National Park so the tour has to be arranged and guests can be accompanied by yacht crew.

 The closest you will be able to come to the park will be Skradin, which is a town just at the entrance to the National Park area.